-Our research topics
+Our research areas

 Background

-1. Land use change
+1. Land-use change

-2. Climate change
+2. Climate Change

-3. Overexploitation of natural resources
+3. Overuse of natural resources

 4. Pollution

-5. Invasive alien species
+5. Invasive Alien Species

 Strategies